johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-11-american-walker-in-britain-part-2/index.md

 proportion of non-British walkers than the other routes, although that may be true of the West Highland Way as well.
-The route passes through the Lake District, the Yorkshire Dales National Park, and the North York Moors National Park.[^1] In 2012 I walked this path from St. Bees to Richmond.
+The route passes through the Lake District, the Yorkshire Dales National Park, and the North York Moors National Park.[^1] In 2012 I walked this path from St. Bees to Richmond, and in 2019 walked the part that overlaps with the Cleveland Way and ends at Robin Hood's Bay.
-It's a good introduction to the Lake District, but includes the different landscape of North Yorkshire farther east.
+It's a good introduction to the Lake District, but also includes the different landscape of North Yorkshire farther east.
 The variety of landscape is one of the attractions of the route.
 [^1]: [National Parks in the UK](https://en.wikipedia.org/wiki/National_parks_of_the_United_Kingdom) are not exclusively park